AliCemilOzdemir/Data_Visualization_With_Competing_Graphics/README.md

 The dataset i used is attached as "corona_dat.csv".

-The video that is produced after the proggramming process is attached also.
+The video that is produced after the proggramming process is attached as "covid-19alicemilozdemir.mp4" also.

 The jupyter notebook file that i used to present the process is attached as "Competing_Graphics.ipynb"